COVID-19: Status of City of Boston departments

 Parking Clerk: Our office is open, but with reduced staff.
 The City recently released updated enforcement regulations and transportation services due to COVID-19.
 Most transactions with our office can be done online.
 We're holding in-person meetings for critical needs and by appointment only.
 Please use our online scheduler:

-- Our in-person meetings for resident parking permits are booked through the summer.
-We'll update this page with our online scheduler link when that's available again.
+- Our in-person meetings for resident parking permits are booked through September.
+We'll add our online scheduler link back when we have available appointments.

 - If you received a notice for a parking ticket appeal hearing for a Monday, Wednesday, or Thursday, you do not need to reschedule.
 You can just come in when City Hall is open on a Monday, Tuesday, Thursday, or Friday, from 9 a.m. - 4 p.m.
 For questions, call 617-635-4410 (Monday through Friday, 9 a.m. - 4:30 p.m.) or email firstname.lastname@example.org.